Holcaspis brevicula: Conservation

 Between 2013 and 2020 Lincoln University surveyed the pasture and remaining forest without finding any Eyrewell beetles.
-Scientists criticised the decision to convert the forest to dairy farms as "driven by an economic assessment of profitability, with little consideration of biodiversity values." hey pointed out that if Ngāi Tahu Farming did not restore kānuka forest or set aside areas of plantation forestry, H. brevicula would soon be extinct.
+Scientists criticised the decision to convert the forest to dairy farms as "driven by an economic assessment of profitability, with little consideration of biodiversity values."
+They pointed out that if Ngāi Tahu Farming did not restore kānuka forest or set aside areas of plantation forestry, H. brevicula would soon be extinct.
 The lead scientist on the study said in November 2018 he was thinking of writing the beetle's obituary.